sammyjoyce/edgestack/docs/cloudflare.md

 ## Durable Objects

 Durable Objects provide stateful logic.
-This template includes two examples:
+This template includes three examples:

 - `SessionDurable` in `workers/session-durable.ts` – a basic key/value store for session data.
+- `DrizzleReadDurable` in `workers/drizzle-read-durable.ts` – handles read-only application requests.
-- `DrizzleDurable` in `workers/drizzle-durable.ts` – handles application requests and exposes the D1 database via Drizzle ORM.
+- `DrizzleWriteDurable` in `workers/drizzle-write-durable.ts` – handles write operations and exposes the D1 database via Drizzle ORM.

 Both objects are registered in `wrangler.jsonc` so they are created automatically when you deploy.